-- 7.2.3 shall include an acknowledgement to Everspin and/or GLOBALFOUNDRIES as relevant, and" - 8.
-The following shall be added as Section 7.4.3: - "7.4.3.
+7.2.3 shall include an acknowledgement to Everspin and/or GLOBALFOUNDRIES as relevant, and"

+8. The following shall be added as Section 7.4.3:

+"7.4.3.
 In the event that, prior to the expiration of the relevant Exclusivity Period, GLOBALFOUNDRIES unilaterally and without prior warning, issues an end of life notice as permitted under the MA for an Everspin Discrete STT-MRAM Device, the Parties mutually agree (acting in good faith) to negotiate either (i) a have-made license, which may include either license fees and/or royalties, to Everspin under the GLOBALFOUNDRIES IP to enable the manufacture of Discrete STT-MRAM Devices for Everspin, such license to include transition support if needed to enable another foundry, or (ii) another commercially reasonable plan to continue manufacture of such Discrete STT-MRAM Device by GLOBALFOUNDRIES for a minimum of [\] or until such date as another foundry has been identified and qualified for volume production.
 Failure to come to mutual agreement on (i) or (ii) above shall not constitute a breach of the Agreement.
-Neither Party will rely on the successful conclusion of such negotiations and any business decision either Party makes in anticipation of reaching agreement is at the sole risk of the Party making the decision, even if the other Party is aware of, or has indicated approval of, such decision.
-Each Party will be responsible for its own expenses and costs related to these discussions and neither Party is authorized to make any commitments or statements on behalf of the other." - 9.
-The following shall be added as Section 12.5: - "12.5.
-Should Everspin terminate this Agreement for cause pursuant to Section 12.1.1 solely as a result of GLOBALFOUNDRIES' breach of Section 7.4.3, then Sections 2.4, 3.4, 3.7, 4, 6 through 9 (other than 7.2, 7.3, 7.4, 7.6, 8.2 and 8.3), and 12 through 17 (other than 13.2), 20, 21.4, and 21.8 will survive expiration of this Agreement." - 10.
-Section 17.1 is deleted in its entirety and replaced with the following :
+Neither Party will rely on the successful conclusion of such negotiations and any business decision, even if the other Party is aware of, or has indicated approval of, such decision.
+Each Party will be responsible for its own expenses and costs related to these discussions and neither Party is authorized to make any commitments or statements on behalf of the other."

+9. The following shall be added as Section 12.5:

+"12.5.
+Should Everspin terminate this Agreement for cause pursuant to Section 12.1.1 solely as a result of GLOBALFOUNDRIES' breach of Section 7.4.3, then Sections 2.4, 3.4, 3.7, 4, 6 through 9 (other than 7.2, 7.3, 7.4, 7.6, 8.2 and 8.3), and 12 through 17 (other than 13.2), 20, 21.4, and 21.8 will survive expiration of this Agreement."

+10. Section 17.1 is deleted in its entirety and replaced with the following :